-Recently, practices have adopted the strategy of making clients put their money where their mouth is by charging non-refundable deposits for the coveted appointment reservations.
+Recently, practices have adopted the strategy of charging non-refundable deposits for the coveted appointment reservations.

 Practices report this strategy has made a big difference in the amount of NCNS they experience.
-But, the devil is in the details, so let’s break down the questions that practices need to consider before jumping in the deep end with this one.
+But, let’s break down the questions that practices need to consider before jumping in the deep end with this one.

-Will it be for all of your clients or will it be for specific high-risk situations?
-Whatever path you choose, it will be critical to cover all the bases so your team understands why they’re asking for a deposit and avoids making profiling “judgement calls,” and your clients understand why they are being asked for a deposit.
+Will it be for all clients or only for specific high-risk situations?
+Whatever path you choose, it is critical to cover all the bases so your team understands why they’re asking for a deposit and avoids making “judgement calls,” and your clients understand why they are being asked for a deposit.

 - Clients who have not been seen before

 - Clients who have not been seen in more than two years